stenjo/stryker-mutator-pres/slides.md

 - Better architecture
 - Tests are the documentation
 - Easy when debugging<br/>

 and as an extra benefit:
-- Fosters high test coverage
+- Guarantees test coverage and high stryker score

 </v-clicks>